bytedeco/javacv/README.md

 Introduction
 ------------
-JavaCV uses wrappers from the [JavaCPP Presets](https://github.com/bytedeco/javacpp-presets) of commonly used libraries by researchers in the field of computer vision ([OpenCV](http://opencv.org/), [FFmpeg](http://ffmpeg.org/), [libdc1394](http://damien.douxchamps.net/ieee1394/libdc1394/), [PGR FlyCapture](http://www.ptgrey.com/products/pgrflycapture/), [OpenKinect](http://openkinect.org/), [videoInput](http://muonics.net/school/spring05/videoInput/), and [ARToolKitPlus](http://studierstube.icg.tugraz.at/handheld_ar/artoolkitplus.php)), and provides utility classes to make their functionality easier to use on the Java platform, including Android.
+JavaCV uses wrappers from the [JavaCPP Presets](https://github.com/bytedeco/javacpp-presets) of commonly used libraries by researchers in the field of computer vision ([OpenCV](http://opencv.org/), [FFmpeg](http://ffmpeg.org/), [libdc1394](http://damien.douxchamps.net/ieee1394/libdc1394/), [PGR FlyCapture](http://www.ptgrey.com/products/pgrflycapture/), [OpenKinect](http://openkinect.org/), [videoInput](http://muonics.net/school/spring05/videoInput/), [ARToolKitPlus](http://studierstube.icg.tugraz.at/handheld_ar/artoolkitplus.php), and [flandmark](http://cmp.felk.cvut.cz/~uricamic/flandmark/)), and provides utility classes to make their functionality easier to use on the Java platform, including Android.

 JavaCV also comes with hardware accelerated full-screen image display (`CanvasFrame` and `GLCanvasFrame`), easy-to-use methods to execute code in parallel on multiple cores (`Parallel`), user-friendly geometric and color calibration of cameras and projectors (`GeometricCalibrator`, `ProCamGeometricCalibrator`, `ProCamColorCalibrator`), detection and matching of feature points (`ObjectFinder`), a set of classes that implement direct image alignment of projector-camera systems (mainly `GNImageAligner`, `ProjectiveTransformer`, `ProjectiveColorTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`), a blob analysis package (`Blobs`), as well as miscellaneous functionality in the `JavaCV` class.
 Some of these classes also have an OpenCL and OpenGL counterpart, their names ending with `CL` or starting with `GL`, i.e.: `JavaCVCL`, `GLCanvasFrame`, etc.

 To learn how to use the API, since documentation currently lacks, please refer to the [Sample Usage](#sample-usage) section below as well as the [sample programs](https://github.com/bytedeco/javacv/tree/master/samples/), including two for Android (`FacePreview.java` and `RecordActivity.java`), also found in the `samples` directory.
-You may also find it useful to refer to the source code of [ProCamCalib](https://github.com/bytedeco/procamcalib) and [ProCamTracker](https://github.com/bytedeco/procamtracker) as well as [Examples ported from OpenCV2 Cookbook](http://code.google.com/p/javacv/source/browse?repo=examples) and the associated [Wiki pages](http://code.google.com/p/javacv/wiki/OpenCV2_Cookbook_Examples).
+You may also find it useful to refer to the source code of [ProCamCalib](https://github.com/bytedeco/procamcalib) and [ProCamTracker](https://github.com/bytedeco/procamtracker) as well as [examples ported from OpenCV2 Cookbook](https://github.com/bytedeco/javacv-examples/) and the associated [wiki pages](http://code.google.com/p/javacv/wiki/OpenCV2_Cookbook_Examples).

 Please keep me informed of any updates or fixes you make to the code so that I may integrate them into the next release.
 Thank you!
 And feel free to ask questions on [the mailing list](http://groups.google.com/group/javacv) if you encounter any problems with the software!
 I am sure it is far from perfect...

 Downloads
 ---------
-To install manually the JAR files, obtain the following archives and follow the instructions in the [Manual Installation](#manual-installation-for-opencv-and-ffmpeg) section below.
+To install manually the JAR files, obtain the following archives and follow the instructions in the [Manual Installation](#manual-installation) section below.

  * JavaCV 0.9 binary archive  [javacv-0.9-bin.zip](http://search.maven.org/remotecontent?filepath=org/bytedeco/javacv/0.9/javacv-0.9-bin.zip) (130 MB)
  * JavaCV 0.9 source archive  [javacv-0.9-src.zip](http://search.maven.org/remotecontent?filepath=org/bytedeco/javacv/0.9/javacv-0.9-src.zip) (374 KB)